tomojitakasu/PocketSDR/doc/algo_desc.md

 ### 5.2 Symbol Generation

 Most navigation decoders use prompt I correlations.
-The helper `IP2sym()` implements the hard decision:
+The helper `IP2sym()` converts the latest prompt I value to a soft binary symbol through `corr2soft()`:

 $$
-\mathrm{sym} =
+\mathrm{soft} =
 \begin{cases}
-0, & I_P > 0 \\
+0, & 128 - k I_P \le 0 \\
-1, & I_P \le 0
+255, & 128 - k I_P \ge 255 \\
+\mathrm{round}(128 - k I_P), & \mathrm{otherwise}
 \end{cases}
 $$

+where `k` is the implementation scale factor.
+The convention is:

+- `0` means a strong symbol 0;
+- `128` is the hard-decision boundary and lowest confidence point;
+- `255` means a strong symbol 1.

+Hard-decision processing uses `hard_sym()`, which maps values below 128 to 0 and values of 128 or greater to 1.
+Polarity reversal preserves reliability by using `255 - soft` before hard decisions or FEC decoding.

-For signals with known symbol intervals, `sync_symb()` averages prompt I over `N` code periods and appends one symbol when a symbol boundary is reached.
-The initial symbol sync test looks for stable sign groups and a sign transition.
+For signals with known symbol intervals, `sync_symb()` averages prompt I over `N` code periods and appends one soft symbol when a symbol boundary is reached.
+The initial symbol sync test keeps the conservative hard-compatible transition
+check: recent candidate symbol blocks must have stable prompt-I signs and the two latest blocks must show a sign transition.
+Once synchronized, the appended symbol keeps the averaged prompt-I reliability as a soft value.
 If the average prompt magnitude falls below the symbol-loss threshold, symbol sync is cleared.

 For pilot or secondary-code-timed signals, `sync_sec_code()` appends one symbol per secondary-code period after tracking secondary-code sync is available.
+The stored value is also soft, based on the averaged prompt I over the secondary code period.
 This allows the navigation decoder to use overlay-code timing rather than searching for data bit transitions.

-L6 is different because CSK symbols are produced by the tracking correlator, not by prompt I sign. `CSK()` appends the detected symbol to `nav->syms`, and the L6 navigation decoders operate on that symbol stream.
+L6 is different because CSK symbols are produced by the tracking correlator, not by prompt I sign. `CSK()` appends the detected CSK symbol number to `nav->syms`, and the L6 navigation decoders operate on that symbol stream.
+This is the main exception to the binary soft-symbol convention for `nav->syms`.

 ### 5.3 Frame Synchronization